hoshikira18/hoshikira18/README.md

 # Hi there, I'm [Trần Văn Khuyến](https://khuyentv.tech)

-- Hi there, I'm a web developer with experience in coding and frontend development.
-I'm passionate about creating innovative solutions.
-With my creativity, technical skills, and attention to detail, I'm confident I can help you find the best solutions for your needs.

-- The world of computers has always fascinated me.
-Even as a child, I was drawn to the logic puzzles and problem-solving aspects of video games.
-Taking things apart (much to my parents' chagrin) and figuring out how they worked  was a constant curiosity.
-This natural inclination towards untangling complexities naturally led me to programming.

 Thinking about a new project, a problem to solve, or just want to connect?
 # Get in touch